Zelenskyy: West needs more courage in helping Ukraine fight

 “I’ve talked to the defenders of Mariupol today.
 I’m in constant contact with them.
 Their determination, heroism and firmness are astonishing,” Zelenskyy said in a video address, referring to the besieged southern city that has suffered some of the war’s greatest deprivations and horrors.
 “If only those who have been thinking for 31 days on how to hand over dozens of jets and tanks had 1% of their courage.”

-Ukraine’s ambassador to the U. S., Oksana Markarova, said on NBC’s “Meet the Press” that her country had heard Biden “loud and clear.”

-“Now, it’s all up to all of us to stop Putin while it’s still local in Ukraine because this war is not only about Ukraine,” she said, but “an attack on democracy.”

-Russia’s invasion of Ukraine, now in its 32nd day, has stalled in many areas.
+Russia’s invasion of Ukraine has stalled in many areas.
 Its aim to quickly encircle the capital, Kyiv, and force its surrender has faltered against staunch Ukrainian resistance — bolstered by weapons from the U.S. and other Western allies.

 Zelenskyy signed a law Sunday that bans reporting on troop and equipment movements that haven’t been announced or approved by the military.
 Journalists who violate the law could face three to eight years in prison.
 The law does not differentiate between Ukrainian and foreign reporters.